 There is a very small difference between an employee and an independent contractor.
 This is why before you sign this agreement; you need to understand the status of your contractor to see in which category he lies.

 - Get the agreement in writing:

-Verbal agreements are only useful for personal reasons and when you have good and trustful relationship with the contractor.
-Other than that, you need to get the contractor in writing as verbal conversation is impossible to prove in case of a dispute.
+Verbal agreements are only useful for personal reasons and when you have a good and trustful relationship with the contractor.
+Other than that, you need to get the contractor in writing as the verbal conversation is impossible to prove in case of a dispute.

 - Understand all the terms in the agreement:

-Before you sign the agreement, you need to read the entire agreement and understand each and every term from the point of view of hirer and contractor.
+Before you sign the agreement, you need to read the entire agreement and understand each and every term from the point of view of the hirer and contractor.
 This way if there is a mistake or something that doesn’t go in your way, you can change it before signing.

 This is the most important part of this agreement.
 Here you need to explain and give detail of each service that the hirer requires from the contractor.
-Enlist the services and give brief description of each service.
+Enlist the services and give a brief description of each service.

 - Include the payments and methods:

 It is also very important to include the terms and conditions of the payments that the hirer will make to the contractor.
-This includes the amount of each payment, dates on which payments will be made and the criteria to qualify for next payment.
+This includes the amount of each payment, the dates on which payments will be made and the criteria to qualify for the next payment.

 Here is the download link for above shown Contractor Agreement Template,